Developer-DAO/ario-gateway-aws/README.md

 # AR.IO Gateway Infrastructure

-This repository contains Terraform templates which define resources to host an AR.IO gateway.
+This repository contains Terraform templates which define resources to host an AR.IO gateway on AWS.

 The domains are managed with Vercel, the rest is hosted on AWS.

+> Note: Current version used for first deploy is 15.
+This version is defined in
+> [resources/userdata.sh](resources/userdata.sh:144) and should be updated when
+> new releases are available.

 ## Environment Variables

-There are two kinds of environment variables, those for Terraform and those for the AR.IO gateway.
-The Terraform variables are used to configure the AWS and Vercel providers.
-The AR.IO gateway variables are used to configure the gateway
+There are two kinds of environment variables:

+1. Variables used by Terraform at deployment time.
+2. Variables used by the AR.IO gateway instances at runtime.

 ### Terraform Deploy

-You can define Terraform inputs and provider API keys via environment variables.
+Define Terraform inputs and provider API keys via environment variables.

 This allows to keep the secrets out of the Terraform configuration files and use GitHub Actions to deploy the infrastructure.

-Copy the `resources/template.env.terraform` to `resources/.env.terraform` and fill in the values.
+Copy `resources/template.env.terraform` to `resources/.env.terraform` and fill
+in the values to configure the Terraform deployment.

 ### AR.IO Gateway Configuration

-Terraform will copy the gateway config file in SSM Parameter Store, allowing the gateway instances to fetch them at boot time.
+Terraform will encrypt and upload `resources/.env.gateway` into the SSM Parameter Store, allowing the gateway instances to fetch them at boot time.

 Copy the `resources/template.env.gateway` to `resources/.env.gateway` and fill in the values.

-## Commands
+## Infrastructure Deployment

-These commands will use the environment variables from `resources/.env` files.
+These commands will use the environment variables from `resources/.env.terraform`.

+### Plan

-Plan the deployment and save the plan into a file:
+Plan the deployment and save the plan into a file.

     scripts/plan

+### Apply

-Deploy the infrastructure from the plan file:
+Deploy the infrastructure from the plan file and save the outputs into `resources/outputs`.

     scripts/apply

-Destroy the infrastructure:
+### Destroy

+Delete all AWS resources.

     scripts/destroy

-Update to a new release:

-    scripts/update <REVISION>

-Create a new revision in the `revisions` folder before running this command.
+## Gateway Updates

+You don't need to redeploy the infrastructure to update the gateway.
+The follwing commands will just stop each instance and update it.

+### Update Gateway

+These commands will create an archive with the a new revision of the gateway, upload it to S3 and update the instances via CodeDeploy.

+#### Creating an Update

+To create a new update from a template if the version you need doesn't exist yet.

+    scripts/prepare-revision <VERSION>

+After running this command follow these steps:

+- Copy the new `docker-compose.yaml` from the `ar-io/ar-io-node` GitHub repo into your newly created revision source folder. (e.g., `revisions/<VERSION>/source`)
+- delete `build:` from each service
+- add `pull_policy: always` to each service
+- update the `AR_IO_NODE_RELEASE` environment variable to reflect the revision.

+#### Deploying an Update

+To archive, upload, and deploy the update:

+    scripts/deploy-revision <VERSION>

+## SSH Access

+SSM Session Manager is the only way to SSH into the instances.